Here are a few details about what we've shipped recently, what we're working on, and what's in store for XMTP in the months ahead.

 Users will be able to store XMTP private keys in secure contexts such as wallet apps.

-Developers will be able to build client apps in Swift and Kotlin.
+Developers will be able to build mobile client apps in Flutter, React Native, and Swift.